maemo-leste/maemo-leste.github.io/content/pages/page.rst

 mobile phones and tablets like the Nokia N900, Morotola Droid 4, Allwinner Tablets and more.

+Feel free to join us on irc.freenode.net #maemo-leste ; we will try to set up (or find an appropriate) mailing list soon.

 Maemo Leste is based on Devuan Ascii (Debian Stretch) and all the "supported" devices ship with recent Linux (mainline-based) kernels.